mytechnotalent/dc540-0x00007/README.md

 <br>

 Months have passed since the last update at the Khanty-Mansiysk Dark Eyes facility.
 The world has continued it's decent into madness.
 The glimmer of hope that ANGELS OF DEATH once provided has seemed to fade for many.
 Was this a false hope?
-Are the Dark Eyes to be truly stopped, or have the ANGLES OF DEATH faded away into the darkness?... <br><br>
+Are the Dark Eyes to be truly stopped, or have the ANGLES OF DEATH faded away into the darkness?... <br>

 P4r4d0x: "SPUD!
 I think we've done it...
 I think the REDAH Master and I have solved the `Жнец` binary."<br>